 Once again we see that website blocking has become the go-to button for politicians to press when they need to be seen reacting strongly to the latest media outcry.

-groups like political activists or protestors who are not terrorists or seemingly breaking any laws.
-If law enforcement agencies are responsible for drawing up a list of sites to be blocked, it is not a huge stretch of the imagination to think that block
+include groups like political activists or protestors who are not terrorists or seemingly breaking any laws.
+If law enforcement agencies are responsible for drawing up a list of sites to be blocked, it is not a huge stretch of the imagination to

 That spares the Government from having to deal with complicated issues like involving a court to prove a law has been broken, or a normal policy process that would involve public, democratic scrutiny of their ideas.